espruino/EspruinoDocs/boards/Jolt.js.md

 | OPEN     | OPEN     | OPEN    | 3->18v battery on JST (but 0.35v voltage drop).
 USB power unused. |
 | SHORT    | SHORT    | SHORT   | **DO NOT DO THIS** - could break charge circuit |

-**Note:** By `JST` we mean the JST PH LiPo connector on the rear edge of the board, not the terminal block
+**Note:** By `JST` we mean the JST PH LiPo connector on the rear edge of the board, not the terminal block.

 ## Reverse Voltage Protection

 Jolt.js **does not have reverse voltage protection** - always check the polarity when you're powering Jolt.js.
 Wiring Jolt.js up to a battery backwards will void the warranty!

-* There is a 3A diode across the terminal block inputs, so there is some minimal protection if Jolt.js is wired in reverse *for a very short time* to low current voltage sources.
-However if you attach it to a car battery backwards it'll be destroyed instantly.
+* There is a 3A diode across the terminal block inputs, so there is minimal protection if Jolt.js is wired in reverse *for a very short time* to low current voltage sources.
+However if you attach Jolt.js to a car battery backwards it'll be destroyed instantly.
 * Similarly the JST battery connector has a diode from it (unless `LiPo Pwr` is shorted), but wiring a battery up to the JST connector in reverse will likely destroy the battery charge circuit.